fcBIM/gruppe38/rules/Assignment 2/README.md

 The source of claim is from the file [#2406 ARC Report](https://github.com/fcBIM/gruppe38/blob/809fada3f66e063b730dfc2ff6c38421f6afafb6/rules/Assignment%202/files/CES_BLD_24_06_ARC.pdf) page 5.
 # Use Case
 The use case for our work is going to be matching relevant IfcEntities with corresponding environmental data such as GWP of certain materials.
 By extracting the relevant entities and the underlying IfcMaterial or IfcMaterialLayer we want to match environmental data with that material.
 After a potential match the tool should now create a file (JSON) with all the matched data and the corresponding GWP score.
-Finally, we want to sum up the total GWP score of an IfcEntity in the BIM model to get a insights on the overall impact the entity and in the end the building will have on the environment.
+Finally, we want to sum up the total GWP score of an IfcEntity in the BIM model to get insights on the overall impact the entity and in the end the building will have on the environment.
 Preferably this tool will be able to match all materials in the building with a corresponding environmental score, but realistically with the limited time we have, it will print a list of some entities in the BIM model.
 This score could then be checked by calculating the amount from the #2406 report: [#2406 PM Appendix](https://github.com/fcBIM/gruppe38/blob/bfc0fecdb650550fa5acecadf90a5e590b67155d/rules/Assignment%202/files/CES_BLD_24_06_PM_Appendix.pdf) p.
 2.

 The claims will be checked after a complete interdisciplinary BIM model have been made, data such as entities and material choices would be needed for a complete LCA of the building.
 If we instead are looking for a specific part of the design of the building it will be specified further.